The Mycelium Effect: Why the Portfolio Is a Living Network

 Stress Propagation Before P&L

-Cross-asset stress can be detected before it hits the equity curve — if you are monitoring the connections, not just the nodes.
+Cross-asset stress can surface in the relationship layer before it appears in the equity curve - if you are monitoring the connections, not just the nodes.

 Monitoring Relationships, Not Just Positions